Circularity in action, cutting 75% of embodied carbon

 The first reused air handling unit

-The property owner was particularly interested in RE:use and RE:vitalise, and decided to opt for a previously used, but now refurbished and upgraded GOLD RX 014 air handling unit, a reused product.
+The property owner was particularly interested in RE:use and RE:vitalise, and decided to opt for a previously used, but now upgraded and quality assured GOLD RX 014 air handling unit, a reused product.
 This solution improved the indoor climate while allowing for only a minimal climate footprint – just 5% of that of a newly produced unit.

-Follow the first GOLD unit from its return to our factory in Kvänum, Sweden, to installation in the building in central Sweden.
+Follow the first reused GOLD unit from being returned to our factory in Kvänum, Sweden, to installation in the building in central Sweden.
 Hear our customer, Fredrik Hennström, CEO at Brion Teknik Fyrbodal, share the experience of addressing a property owner’s challenges in a new sustainable and time-efficient way.

 A sustainable choice, not a re-sale